-Pregnant mother and baby died of Covid after she was sent to ‘unsuitable ward’
+Pregnant mother and baby died after she was sent to ‘unsuitable ward’

 At 7am she was administered blood thinners and not long after, the emergency buzzer was pressed and she needed help from healthcare staff.

-Her observations were monitored and she continued to deteriorate and shortly after 9am Ms Haq suffered a cardiac arrest.
+Her observations were monitored and she continued to deteriorate.
+Shortly after 9am Ms Haq suffered a cardiac arrest.

 A decision was made to deliver Ayra by caesarean section at 9.30am, but Ayra was born with no signs of life and CPR was started.

-But resuscitation attempts were unsuccessful and the decision to stop the resuscitation was made at 15 minutes of age.
+Resuscitation attempts were unsuccessful and the decision to stop the resuscitation was made at 15 minutes of age.

 Ms Haq was rushed to emergency surgery where doctors found a haematoma – a collection of clotted blood – in her abdomen, but could not find the source of the bleeding, the inquest heard.